What Will Happen to My Social Security if the Government Shuts Down?

 The debt ceiling was first established in 1917 and sets the maximum amount of outstanding federal debt the U.S. government can incur.
 Since then, it has been suspended or increased more than 100 times, frequently accompanied by political theatrics.
 However, the 2011 debt ceiling crisis resulted in Standard and Poor's lowering the US debt rating for the first time in history.
 Additionally, in 2013, the nation nearly defaulted with only a few days to spare.

 In January 2023, the total national debt and the debt ceiling both stood at $31.4 trillion.
 Historically, the debt ceiling has been raised at the last minute before it was reached.
 However, in 2023, this was not the case.
 Without raising the amount that can be borrowed, the US risks defaulting on its financial obligations.
-Since January, the Treasury has staved off a default with a series of temporary actions it calls “extraordinary measures.”
-These include suspending payments to some government employee savings programs, underinvesting in certain government funds, and delaying auctions of securities.
-However, they have warned that they will run out of money by June 1, and at that point, if the debt ceiling has not been raised, the U.S. government will default on its loans and obligations.
+In the first half of 2023, the Treasury staved off a default with a series of temporary actions it calls “extraordinary measures.”
+These included suspending payments to some government employee savings programs, underinvesting in certain government funds, and delaying auctions of securities.
+However, they would have run out of money by June 1, and at that point, the U.S. government would have defaulted on its loans and obligations had the ceiling not been raised.

 Thanks to a law passed by Congress in 1996 (Section 1145, "Protection of Social Security and Medicare Trust Funds"), Social Security checks should keep flowing, even if the U.S. government begins defaulting on its other existing financial obligations.
 This law allows and effectively obligates, the circumvention of the debt ceiling by disinvesting Social Security's asset reserves to cover benefits.